alpinelinux/alpine-mksite/posts/Alpine-3.3.0-released.md

 - Mate desktop 1.12
 - qt5 5.5

-The full lists of changes can be found in the
+The full list of changes can be found in the
 [git log](http://git.alpinelinux.org/cgit/aports/log/?h=v3.3.0) and
 [bug tracker](http://bugs.alpinelinux.org/versions/96).